deepanshudashora/Augment-Em-Up/README.md

-# Augment 'Em Up - Multi-Modal Data Augmentation Tool 🚀
+# Augment 'Em Up - A Data Augmentation Tool 🚀

 > *"One tool to augment them all!"*